5 must-have workplace zones to achieve optimal productivity

 Play zone

-Pierre David, Human Resources Leader at sports-equipment retailers Decathlon in the United Kingdom, says: “Play zones – or ‘sport zones’ as we call them – are important for the health and wellbeing of our colleagues and also contributes to the social atmosphere in the office.”
+Pierre David, Human Resources Leader at sports-equipment retailers Decathlon in the United Kingdom, says: “Play zones – or ‘sport zones’ as we call them – are important for the health and wellbeing of our colleagues and also contribute to the social atmosphere in the office.”

 Wellbeing zone